-Hello, baking fanatics!
-I can’t wait for you to try this new Banana Sourdough Seed Loaf recipe!
-This 1-Bowl > Mix > Bake bread is out of this world!
+I can’t wait for you to try the Banana Sourdough Seed Loaf recipe!
+A 1-Bowl, Mix, Bake banana bread recipe that is out of this world!

 Bubbly active gluten-free sourdough starter (natural wild yeast) is the secret ingredient in this yummy loaf.

-A tasty gluten-free snack that is also free of eggs, dairy!
+A tasty gluten-free snack that is also free of eggs and dairy!

 Banana Sourdough Seed Loaf

 The loaf recipe was prepared with a gluten-free sourdough starter made from organic brown rice flour and clean (unchlorinated) water.

 If you already have a good starter, use it to try this recipe!
 Feed your starter, and wait until it’s active and bubbly.
 A thick pancake-like batter texture is excellent.
 Or, if you’ve used buttermilk in the past, it’s comparable.

 It’s also very possible that you’ve never made anything with a sourdough starter before.

 How to Make a Gluten-Free Sourdough Starter from Scratch

 Please note that not all gluten-free sourdough recipes on the web are vegan.
-Don’t worry though, you can still bake up tasty loaves without eggs, dairy and other unwanted yucky ingredients.
+Don’t worry though, you can still bake up tasty loaves without eggs and dairy.

 The process might seem a little intimidating at first, but once you get familiar with fermentation, it’s a lot of fun and very rewarding.
 It’s a very educational food science experiment, get your kids to help!